 The majority of resorts in Barbados provide access to various sporting activities during your stay.
 Perhaps you would enjoy using the on-site gym or taking part in the aerobic classes and work off some of the excess food and drink that you consume.

 Some of the resorts have tennis courts, which are floodlit so you can play in the evenings when the sun isn’t too hot.
 As most of the resorts are close to or on the beach, you can also take advantage of the non-motorized water sports activities, at no extra cost: most offers windsurfing, boogie boarding, kayaking, and Hobie cat sailing.

 As standard, you can expect at least one swimming pool at your resort, but the all-inclusive resorts usually have more than one swimming pool.
 Residents tend not to venture too far from the hotel, and therefore you need to all be able to use the facilities comfortably.
 You can also expect various Jacuzzis scattered around the property for your enjoyment and relaxation.

 Most resorts have a choice of restaurants, which vary in cuisine.
-There is usually one main restaurant with an international menu for breakfast and lunch and then a selection of restaurants for the evening; where you may feel like a buffet-style menu or on some evenings you may fancy dressing up and going for the full a la carte menu.
+Usually, there is one main restaurant with an international menu for breakfast and lunch and then a selection of restaurants for the evening.
+You may feel like a buffet-style menu or on some evenings; you may fancy dressing up and going for the full a la carte menu.